sparkflows/sparkflows-docs/docs/databricks/user-guide/generate-pyspark-code.rst

 Generate Pyspark Code
 ----------------

-Now once the Configuration is enable for Generating Pyspark Code.

-Create an example workflow using spark engine and saved it.
+Once the Configuration gets enabled for Generating Pyspark Code, create a sample workflow using Spark engine and save it.

 .. figure:: ../../_assets/user-guide/generate-pyspark-code/2.PNG
    :alt: Pyspark code generate
    :width: 70%

-Once the workflow got saved, Go to workflow editor page, Click on the three dot on the top right corner of workflow editor page, you will see option of Generate Pyspark Code, select it.
+Once the workflow gets saved, go to workflow editor page, click on the three dots on the top right corner of workflow editor page, and select ``Generate Pyspark Code``.

 .. figure:: ../../_assets/user-guide/generate-pyspark-code/3.PNG
    :alt: Pyspark code generate
    :width: 70%

-Once you select option of Generate Pyspark Code, a window will open with Pyspark sample code for the example workflow, copy it and save it into '.py' file.
+Once you select the option of Generate Pyspark Code, a window will open with Pyspark sample code for the sample workflow, copy it and save it into '.py' file.

 .. figure:: ../../_assets/user-guide/generate-pyspark-code/4.PNG
    :alt: Pyspark code generate